Best Privacy-First Employee Monitoring Software 2026 — gStride AI

 6. Teramind — powerful but highest configuration burden for privacy compliance

 Teramind is a data loss prevention and insider-threat platform that also offers productivity analytics.
 In its default configuration, the product is designed to capture screenshots, log keystrokes, monitor emails, and analyze web behavior in depth.
 That default-on surveillance posture makes it the hardest tool in this shortlist to justify under a GDPR proportionality analysis or a DPDP data-minimisation argument without significant admin configuration.
 The keystroke logging can be disabled; screenshots can be limited or turned off; but those are departures from the default, not the default itself.
 For organizations whose primary use case is DLP, Teramind is purpose-built.
 For organizations whose primary use case is productivity intelligence without surveillance, Teramind's configuration overhead and default posture are material friction.
 We mark consent design and EU AI Act posture Unknown as the public documentation does not let us verify either at depth.
+We score those defaults side by side in the gStride vs Teramind: privacy-first comparison.

-Why Unknown matters in a neutral shortlist.
+Why Unknown matters in a fair shortlist.
 A fair comparison never converts "we could not verify this" into "they failed."
 Several marks above are Unknown precisely because vendors do not publish detailed compliance documentation publicly — which means the right next step is to send a direct question to each vendor during procurement, not to disqualify them on this page.
 An unanswerable procurement question is itself a signal.

 How to turn this shortlist into a decision